 Your commissioners have working through the year to keep TEWD2 a self-sustaining, efficient and effective system.
-Some of the highlights of 2023 are as follows:
+Some of the highlights of 2024 are as follows:

-- > The Trails End Water District 2 website address is www.trailsendwater.org.
-This year the district launched a new and updated website.
-The site contains everything that was in the old site, but it is more user friendly and easier to navigate.
-You can view the time and date of meetings, district alerts, rates, services and payment information, minutes and district financial statements, and contact information. - > All meetings are open for in-person attendance.
+- The district provides an on-line report to the Washington State Auditor's Office annually.
+Our 2024 on-line document is now available for review on the Auditor's website.
+Every three years, that office does a complete audit of the district's records.
+That audit was conducted for 2021 2023 this year.
+There were a few recommendations made but no significant findings.
+Their report will also be published on the Auditor's website when it is completed. - ➤ All meetings remain open for in-person attendance.
 In consideration of members of the public who cannot attend in person, meetings can still be attended by ZOOM.
-Instructions for virtual attendance are on the website. - ➤ Progress continues toward bringing Source Four (SO4), our second well, on line.
+Instructions for virtual attendance are on the website. - Progress continues toward bringing Source Four (SO4), our second well, on line.
 One of the requirements is an updated 20-year Plan.
-During 2023 the district and Northwest Water Services worked to gather data and system information, update statistics and prepare the plan.
-When finalized and approved by the Department of Health, a link to the report will be available on the website.
-It will also be available for review at the district office. - The District is in the process of updating all meters and has established a schedule for review and replacement of meters as they age.
-Many of the older meters have already been replaced during the past year, and we will continue replacements until all meters are updated.
-New meters will be more accurate and easier to read. - > Please take a look at the back of your bills.
-Additional consumer information and other information and news is frequently printed on the back.
+During 2024 that plan was finally completed.
+It is quite lengthy and detailed and has been approved by the Department of Health.
+A link to the report will be available on our website when it is available.
+It will also be available for review at the district office.
+If you choose to review it in person, please contact the office to schedule an appointment. - > The District is continuing the process of updating all meters and has established a schedule for replacement of meters as they age.
+New meters will be more accurate and easier to read. - Additional information and news is frequently included in your bill or printed on the back.
+As always, please feel free to contact the office for additional information or questions.
+Also, visit our website where you will find copies of resolutions, meeting schedules and minutes of meetings as well as additional reports as they become available.